-This massive sale is offering designer clothing at 85% off
+This massive sale is offering designer clothing at up to 85% off

 The Outnet is one of them.
 Since the site's launch in April 2009, it's been a go-to for fashion-forward, but still price-conscious shoppers.

-Now on The Outnet, shoppers can score additional savings on top of the already stellar markdowns - we're talking up to a staggering 85% off dresses, workwear, shoes, handbags and more.
-Prices start as low as $8.
+Now on The Outnet, shoppers can score additional savings on top of the already stellar markdowns - we're talking up to a staggering discount on dresses, workwear, shoes, handbags and more.
+Prices start as low as $6.

+To cash in on the discounts, shoppers should use the code AUGUST25 at checkout to get an additional 25% off their purchase from now until August 18, 2019.
+Note, the offer can't be used in conjunction with other offers and excludes the brands Eres and Just In.
+That means you'll save even more money on top of the prices you'll see below.

-The women's clothing and accessories clearance sale feature designs by the likes of Valentino, Alexander Wang and Oscar de la Renta.
+The women's clothing and accessories sale feature designs by the likes of Valentino, Alexander Wang and Oscar de la Renta.
 Many of these pieces up for grabs - think flowy, seasonally-inspired skirts, floral dresses and vibrant, statement jewelry - are ideal for spring.
 Even better?
 The diversity of goods means that no matter what you're shopping for, whether it be an upcoming outfit for vacation or more professional garb for your 9-to-5, you'll find a style that suits.
 One thing to note is all the sales from this promotion are final.

 Ahead, we've plucked some noteworthy clearance items to scoop up now.